StevenHuang41/StevenHuang41/README.md

 **`Open to work`**

 - Master of Artificial Intelligence, UNSW.
-- 2+ years of practical coding experience — academic and real-world projects.
+- 2+ years of practical coding experience in academic and real-world projects.
-- Passionate in solving problem in analytical, data-driven and AI solutions
+- Passionate about solving problem in analytical, data-driven and AI solutions

 ## 🧰 Skills